walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO Before Getting the First Beta Tester
-* Implement a working SHIFT key
+* Make the keyboard not resize when pressing SHIFT
 * Make the SHIFT key look like a SHIFT key
 * Make the Backspace key look like a Backspace key
 * Swipe right after a space => ". "